lbryio/lbry.com/content/news/045-lbry-blockchain-live-mine-lbc-now.md

 [Join our Discord chat](http://chat.lbry.com) to talk with the team about the technical details.

-Also – you don't have to mine LBC to get involved in LBRY and earn your credits!
+Also – you don't have to mine LBC to get involved in LBRY and earn your Credits!
 Let us know what you can offer – from testing/developing our code to uploading your own original films/songs/books/etc.